ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Possible values:

 - Positive integer.
-- 0 — Control of the data speed is disabled.
+- 0 — Bandwidth control is disabled.

 Default value: 0.

 ## max_network_bandwidth_for_user {#settings-max_network_bandwidth_for_user}

 Limits speed of data exchange over the network in bytes per second.
-This setting applies for all concurrently running queries which performed by a single user.
+This setting applies for all concurrently running queries performed by a single user.

 Possible values: